mmmries/jetstream/docs/guides/broadway.md

 ```

 First, in `handle_message/3` we update our messages' data individually by converting them to
 uppercase.
-Then, in the same callback we're changing the success ack option of the message
+Then, in the same callback, we're changing the success ack option of the message
 to `:term` if its content is `"FOO"` or to `:nack` if the message is `"BAR"`.
 In the end we
 print each batch in `handle_batch/4`.
 It's not quite useful but should be enough for this
 guide.